A guide to cannabis compounds

 (Phyto) Cannabinoids: Compounds Unique to Cannabis

 Notice how most of these cannabinoids are still present in their acidic forms in the cannabis plant?
 To activate the “neutral forms” of these cannabinoids, aka THC, CBD, CBC, people use the process of decarboxylation — using heat, light or long-term storage to convert THCA to THC by causing the removal of CO2.
-So, when you smoke or cook cannabis, the heat turns CBDA to CBD and you can use all of its benefits.
+So, when you smoke or cook cannabis, the heat turns CBDA to CBD and you can use all of its cannabis compound effects.

 THC—More Than Getting You “High”

-THC exhibits strong anti-inflammatory, analgesic (pain-relieving), neuro-antioxidative (protects nervous tissue), and antispasmodic (relieves spasms) effects.
+THC, along with a few other cannabinoids from the same cannabis compound classification, exhibits strong anti-inflammatory, analgesic (pain-relieving), neuro-antioxidative (protects nervous tissue), and antispasmodic (relieves spasms) effects.

-The compound is known to help alleviate chronic pain, insomnia, symptoms of Alzheimer’s disease, ulcers, and work as a muscle relaxant.
+THC is known to help alleviate chronic pain, insomnia, symptoms of Alzheimer’s disease, ulcers, and work as a muscle relaxant.

 CBD: The Non-Psychotropic Compound